salvi2005/STM32-EXTI-Interrupt/README.md

 🎛️ Sensor timing

-This repository focuses on understanding timers from hardware level without using HAL libraries.
+This project focuses on understanding STM32 timers from hardware level without using HAL libraries.

-📚 Topics Covered
+📚 TOPICS COVERED

-This module covers the following concepts:
+This module covers the following timer concepts:

 Timer Architecture